 Ensuring the basis for an effective corporate governance framework

-The corporate governance framework should promote transparent and fair markets, and the efficient allocation of resources.
+Promote transparent and fair markets, and the efficient allocation of resources.
 It should be consistent with the rule of law and support effective supervision and enforcement.

 The rights and equitable treatment of shareholders and key ownership functions